karl-sjogren/Shorthand.Optimizely.AllowedParents/README.md

 # Shorthand.Optimizely.AllowedParents

 Attributes and services to stop blocks from being created anywhere.
+Built for Optimizely 12 but could possibly be adapted to earlier versions quite easily.

 ## Installation